How I figured out “the missing link” of Amazon bookselling, and the REAL secret of how to find profitable books to resell

-Keeping it to under 2 hours isn’t bad, or time-probitive for most people.
+Keeping your book sourcing to under 2 hours isn’t bad, or time-probitive for most sellers.
 It could be a lot more efficient (as we’ll cover), but isn’t as unthinkable of a task as the 8 hour example above.

-Remember that most Amazon sellers are in this phase.
-They know they shouldn’t scan everything, but ultimately they’re just kind of taking random shots in the dark, and what they think is worth money is pretty far off the mark.
+Remember that most Amazon sellers are Level Two sourcers.
+They know they shouldn’t scan everything, but ultimately they’re just kind of taking random shots in the dark, and what books they think are worth money on Amazon is pretty far off the mark.

 Consequently, their batting average is pretty low.
-Because their approach is very scattershot, they’re leaving a lot of value behind.
-Among those 4 out of 5 books they don’t scan is a lot of value.
+Because their approach is very scattershot, they’re leaving a lot of valuable books behind.
+Among those 4 out of 5 books they don’t scan is a lot of profit

-Then consider that, in one important way, this is worse than Level One sourcing.
-At least when you’re scanning everything, you’re getting every book of value (to the extent you’re properly interpreting their scanning app data, which, honestly, most people don’t.)
+Consider that, in one important way, the above scenario is worse than Level One sourcing.
+At least when you’re scanning everything, you’re getting every book that’s profitable (to the extent you’re properly interpreting their scanning app data, which, honestly, most people don’t.)

-So in Level Two you dramatically decrease your time spent sourcing, at the cost of leaving behind a lot of profit.
+So Level Two Sourcers dramatically decrease their time spent sourcing, at the cost of leaving behind a lot of profitable books.
 Mind you, this is not a bad trade-off, depending on how much profit we’re talking about.
 But there’s a better way.

 At this level, we’re scanning about one out of 50 books (super-rough estimate and subject to wide variation depending on quality).
 Let’s run those numbers: